 - Datastax Enterprise Graph

-In the upcoming years, it is expected that Knowledge Graphs will gain more importance because more organisations are expected to create and implement them based on their infrastructure.
-In this article, we also suggest watching the presentation by Panos Alexopoulos, where you can hear more about the technical and business/organisational dimensions and challenges of Knowledge Graph initiatives, as well as relevant best practices, lessons and methods to build Knowledge Graphs.
+In the upcoming years, it is expected that Knowledge Graphs will gain more importance because more organizations are expected to create and implement them based on their infrastructure.
+In this article, we also suggest watching the presentation by Panos Alexopoulos, where you can hear more about the technical and business/organizational dimensions and challenges of Knowledge Graph initiatives, as well as relevant best practices, lessons and methods to build Knowledge Graphs.
 You can find out more about digital transformation with Graphs and how to use them for data management and analytics and to improve data fabrics, contextual AI and digital twins in the presentation by Stefan Wendin.
 Listen to David Meza’s presentation on Knowledge Graph delivered at the Data Innovation Summit 2022.
 He also spoke at this year’s Nordic People Analytics Summit on “Knowledge Graph in People Analytics”.
 Find that presentation here.

 If you are a practitioner in data management, analytics, data science, or AI, and you would like to share your insights and experience with our reader community, don’t hesitate to contact us.
 We always look for fresh, informative, practical, and insightful never-before-published content.
 Contact us by email at [email protected]